Variance estimation in graphs with the fused lasso: Homoscedastic case

 The construction in (\ref{eqn:dfs_est}) can be motivated as follows.
 First, recall that by Lemma 1 in \cite{padilla2016dfs}, it holds

-Hence, the signal $\theta^*$ is well behaved in the order given by DFS.
+Hence, if $\|\nabla_G \theta^*\|_1$ is small relative to $n$, then the signal $\theta^*$ is well behaved in the order given by DFS.
 Our resulting estimator defined in (\ref{eqn:dfs_est}) is then obtained by applying the idea of taking differences from \cite{rice1984bandwidth}, see also \cite{dette1998estimating} and \cite{tong2005estimating}.

-\begin{theorem} Suppose that Assumption \ref{as2} holds and $\|\epsilon\|_{\infty} =O_{\mathbb{P}}(U_n)$ for some positive sequence $U_n$.
+\begin{theorem} Suppose that Assumption \ref{as2} holds and $\|\epsilon\|_{\infty} =O_{\mathrm{pr}}(U_n)$ for some positive sequence $U_n$.
 Then

 \end{theorem}